STAR Assessor Guide

-Answer: For purposes of exemptions for the 2014-2015 school year, all of the owners must be at least 65 years of age as of December 31, 2014, except, where property is owned by a married couple or by siblings, in which case only one need be age 65 by that date.
-For each subsequent school year, the applicable date is advanced by one year (e.g., for the 2015-2016 school year, age is determined as of December 31, 2015; for the 2016-2017 school year, age is determined as of December 31, 2016, and so on).
+Answer: For purposes of exemptions for the 2020-2021 school year, all of the owners must be at least 65 years of age as of December 31, 2020, except, where property is owned by a married couple or by siblings, in which case only one need be age 65 by that date.
+In cases where the property is owned by siblings or spouses and only one owner is at least 65 years of age, the property must be the primary residence of the owner who is age-eligible.
+For each subsequent school year, the applicable date is advanced by one year (for example, for the 2021-2022 school year, age is determined as of December 31, 2021; and so on).

 - Question: Is the assessor required to collect proof of age from applicants for the Enhanced STAR exemption?

 Answer: No. The application form requires the applicant to answer a question on the age criterion and to certify that this information is correct.
 The law is silent on the collection of proof of age, but it is the applicant's burden to demonstrate eligibility for the exemption, so the assessor may request proof of age where he or she finds it necessary.

 - Question: A home is owned by parents who are over 65 and a child who is under 65.
 Are they eligible for the Enhanced STAR exemption?

 Answer: No. All owners must be at least 65 (except for the spouse or sibling of an owner who is 65 or older).
 However, if the child conveys his or her interest to the parents, the parents would then satisfy the age requirement for the Enhanced STAR exemption.
 Due to the various implications of such a conveyance, applicants who are considering this course of action should be advised to consult with their private attorney.
 If no change is made, the property may still qualify for the Basic exemption.